 Following our latest conference in July 2016 we have published three of the talks on compassion as a pamphlet. available, price £4.00 (including packing and postage).
 This pamphlet arose from our Quaker Universalist Conference in July 2016 which had the title Compassion: Why is it failing?
 Three of the talks at the conference have been written up and edited by the presenters to make up this publication.

-The next Quaker Universalist Annual Conference ‘ Exploring the mystery of mysticism’ will be held on May 5th-7th 2017 at the Woodbrooke Quaker Study Centre, Birmingham.
+The 2017 Quaker Universalist Annual Conference ‘ Exploring the mystery of mysticism’ was held on May 5th-7th 2017 at the Woodbrooke Quaker Study Centre, Birmingham.

 “Is mysticism an experience of oneness with the divine, an altered state of consciousness, being at one with nature, a way of explaining the unexplainable or something else?”

-During this conference we will be ‘exploring the mystery of mysticism’ by hearing about how it has been viewed and practised by different faith traditions and whether it still has any relevance today.
-There will be plenty of space for participants to explore what mysticism means to them and share whether it has or could have a place in their own lives.
+We ‘explored the mystery of mysticism’ by hearing about how it has been viewed and practised by different faith traditions and whether it still has any relevance today.

 Rex Ambler is a retired lecturer (having taught at Birmingham University for 30 years), Quaker Theologian and prolific writer on theology and Quaker beliefs and practices.